LittleWalter/up/README.md

     Navigate <code>up</code> the Directory Tree with Ease | Bash & Zsh Navigation Script
 </h1>

 `up` is a Bash and Zsh script that takes the hassle out of navigating to parent and ancestor directories.
-Effortlessly jump multiple levels, autocomplete directory names, or harness powerful regex-based matching for precise and flexible navigation—all in a single, intuitive command!

-Easily handle:
-- **Tab Completion**: Quickly autocomplete directory names.
-- **Regex Patterns**: Jump to directories that start, end, or partially match your search, with options for case-insensitive matching.
-- **Unicode Paths**: Works with directories containing non-Latin characters like `フォルダ/`, `🚀/`, `नमस्ते/`, or `مرحبا/`.
+Effortlessly jump multiple levels by index or directory names with autocomplete and regex.
+Inspect and jump into directories interactively with [`fzf`](https://junegunn.github.io/fzf/getting-started/).

 Kiss tedious `cd ..` chains goodbye!